-This is an excerpt from my book – Handbook for the Postnatal Period: A Holistic Approach to Optimizing Life After Birth, now in press.
+This is an excerpt from my book – Life After Birth: A Parent’s Holistic Guide for Thriving in the Fourth Trimester now in press.
 It’s a bit long for a blog and I hope you enjoy it.
 If you do, please share your comments below.

 © Diane S Speier, PhD

 At the start of this book, I talked about the importance of simplifying your life during the postnatal period.
 One way of doing that is by creating a Postpartum Wellness Plan for yourselves as new parents, and as a means of navigating the normal challenges that are a natural feature of those early days and weeks after birth.
 A postpartum plan is just as important as a birth plan – after all, it lasts a lot longer than the baby’s birth!
 The acronym that I created around Wellness covers the basics that will help you make all the necessary adjustments for recovery and parenting that dominate the experience.
 WELLNESS stands for the following:

 W = we

 L = lovingkindness